jordiclive/jordiclive.github.io/books.md

   <img src="https://images-na.ssl-images-amazon.com/images/I/31e7RDen2vL._SX355_BO1,204,203,200_.jpg" alt="alg" height= "236" width="150" style="float: right;margin:0 10px 10px 0" />
 </a>

-Another foundational bedrock: it is useful to study real analysis diligently outside of lectures.
-A lot of people profess the merits of _Baby Rudin_—Walter Rudin's _Principles of Mathematical Analysis_, for real analysis—and they are not wrong.
+Real analysis is another foundational bedrock, so it is useful to study it diligently outside of lectures.
+Many profess the merits of _Baby Rudin_—Walter Rudin's _Principles of Mathematical Analysis_, for real analysis—and they are not wrong.
 I think the exercises in _Baby Rudin_ are demanding and elucidating, and are a good complement to studying the volumes by Terry (Terrance) Tao.

-Terry Tao's volumes build slowly and help you get an idea of what is going on, so are a good bet before delving into Rudin.
-Tao helped me appreciate why real analysis is necessary.
-Tao also has an immense [blog](https://terrytao.wordpress.com/), where he doesn't just post about theorems.
+Terry Tao's volumes build slowly and help you get an idea of what is going on, so are a good bet before delving into Rudin, and help you appreciate why real analysis is necessary.
+Tao also has an immense [blog](https://terrytao.wordpress.com/), where it's not only talk on theorems.

 ## Machine Learning Resources

 <span style="color:orange"> Neural Networks and Deep Learning online book</span> – by *Michael Nielsen* (**2015**)

-Michael Nielsen’s [book](http://neuralnetworksanddeeplearning.com/) is an excellent entry-level resource for deep learning including interactive examples: it does not go into mathematical detail but is great at explaining the basis for the recent advancements in deep learning.
+Michael Nielsen’s [book](http://neuralnetworksanddeeplearning.com/) is an excellent entry-level resource for deep learning including interactive examples: it does not go into mathematical detail but it is great at explaining the basis for the recent advancements in deep learning.

 <span style="color:orange">Pattern Recognition and Machine Learning</span> – by *Christopher Bishop* (**2006**)